pydantic/pydantic-ai/docs/results.md

     async with agent.run_stream('Where does "hello world" come from?') as result:  # (2)! async for message in result.stream():  # (3)!
             print(message)
-            #> The first
-            #> The first known use
+            #> The first known
             #> The first known use of "hello,
-            #> The first known use of "hello, world" was
-            #> The first known use of "hello, world" was in a
+            #> The first known use of "hello, world" was in
             #> The first known use of "hello, world" was in a 1974 textbook
-            #> The first known use of "hello, world" was in a 1974 textbook about the
-            #> The first known use of "hello, world" was in a 1974 textbook about the C programming
+            #> The first known use of "hello, world" was in a 1974 textbook about the C
             #> The first known use of "hello, world" was in a 1974 textbook about the C programming language.
 ```